 The final years at Les Corts were very productive and saw the club win the league on two occasions (1952 & 53) and the cup on four occasions, including the 1957 final win against Espanyol at Montjuic.
-Then on 24 September 1957, the stadium was inaugurated with a match against Legia Warsaw, which Barça won 4-2.
+Then on 24 September 1957, the stadium was inaugurated with a match against a Warsaw Select XI, which Barça won 4-2.
 12 days later, the Camp Nou hosted its first official league match, when Barça put Real Jaén to the sword, winning by six goals to one.
-The new stadium, with its 90,000 capacity had taken 3 and a half years to build and finally cost 288 million pesetas, an almost ruinous 425% over budget.
-Initially, the team’s form matched their impressive surroundings, with league titles in 1959 & 1960 and Copa del Rey victories in 1959 and 1963, but with an ageing side and talisman László Kubala switching to Espanyol, the remainder of the sixties and early seventies were barren years on and off the pitch.
+The new stadium, with its 90,000 capacity had taken 3½ years to build and finally cost 288 million pesetas, an almost ruinous 425% over budget.
+The first floodlights were switched on for the European Cup tie against CSKA Sofia on 23 September 1959.
+Initially, the team’s form matched their impressive surroundings, with league titles in 1959 & 1960 and Copa del Rey victories in 1959 and 1963, but with an ageing side and talisman, László Kubala switching to Espanyol, the remainder of the sixties and early seventies were barren years on and off the pitch.

 In 1993 Barça started the process of turning the Camp Nou into an all-seater arena, but to achieve this and ensure that the lowest tier of seating had decent sight lines, the pitch was lowered by 8ft.
 This also involved removing the popular standing areas from behind the goals, much to the chagrin of the notorious Boixos Nois supporters club.
 The addition of seats to the lower tiers saw the capacity drop to 115,000, and this dropped a further 15,000 when the upper tier was seated in 1995.
-The lighting and sound systems were upgraded during the 1998-99 season and the stadium was awarded UEFA 5-star status prior to hosting the 1999 Champions League Final, which turned out to be a rather eventful match.
+The lighting and sound systems were upgraded during the 1998-99 season and the stadium was awarded UEFA 5-star status prior to hosting the 1999 Champions League Final.

 When you pay a visit to the Camp Nou, try to show some restraint and look around the whole complex first.
 If you arrive via the subway to the north, you will get a better feel for the size and layout of the empire.
 With the access ramps to the main stadium in front of you, to the right is the Palau Blaugrana, which has a capacity of 6,400.
-Further right and connected to the indoor arena by another walkway is the Mini Estadi.
-It is looking a little tired now, but still incredible to think that the B team, yes the B team, has its own 16,500 capacity stadium.
-Dotted around the 16 hectare complex are training pitches and outdoor tennis and handball courts.
+Further to the right once stood the Mini Estadi, but this was demolished in 2019 to allow more space for the redevelopment of the main stadium.
+The reserve side now play at the Estadi Johan Cruyff out at the club’s training complex in Sant Joan Despí.
+Dotted around the 16-hectare complex are training pitches and outdoor tennis and handball courts.
 Wander back past the stadium (I said you needed to show restraint!), past the cemetery of Les Corts and amid all this urban architecture you will find a farmhouse.
 This is La Masia, built in 1702 and for 20 years the club offices, but since 1979 it has been the headquarters of the club’s youth academy.
 As if the youngsters didn’t have enough to inspire them, the Camp Nou is but a goal-kick away.

 As Barça started an era of unparalleled success on the pitch, talk of redeveloping the Camp Nou was put on the back-burner.
 Everybody knew that this iconic structure was outdated and lacked little of the commercial and media infrastructure that so many of its competitors had.
 But whilst the team remained all-conquering, little else seemed to matter.
 Then, just as Barça’s infallibility was being questioned, and with news emerging of Real Madrid’s imminent redevelopment of the Santiago Bernabéu, the club’s board acted.
-In January 2014 the club announced a €600m redevelopment of the stadium.
-Beginning in the summer of 2017, the rebuild will tackle the principle problems that currently exist at the Camp Nou; namely sightlines, cover and corporate revenue.
+In January 2014 the club announced a €600m redevelopment of the stadium, which would tackle the principle problems that currently exist at the Camp Nou; namely sightlines, cover and corporate revenue.

 The first phase of the redevelopment will see the realignment of the lower tier, addressing the shallow rake of the seats which has proved problematic since the pitch was lowered in 1993.
 A new ring of corporate boxes will be built, which will add 3,500 VIP seats along with restaurants and improved media facilities.
-Between 2018 and 2020, the North & South Grada’s will be extended, rounding-off the ends that currently taper down towards the main stand.
-The summer of 2020 will see the old roof removed and another tier added to complete the bowl.
-A ring of roof piles will be incorporated within a new exterior, and finally in 2021, a 3-ringed cantilevered roof will be constructed to cover all four sides of the stadium.
+The North & South Grada’s will be extended, rounding-off the ends that currently taper down towards the main stand.
+The old roof will be removed and another tier added to complete the bowl.
+A ring of roof piles will be incorporated within a new exterior, and finally a 3-ringed cantilevered roof will be constructed to cover all four sides of the stadium.
 The new capacity will stand at 105,053 and Barça estimate that revenue will increase by €29m per annum.
 The stadium will still be known as the Camp Nou, but the club has not ruled out the selling of naming rights.
 Given that they say the cost of the rebuild will be repaid within 8 years, it seems certain that the stadium will adopt some corporate suffix.